Spirit (band): "1984" and the Sardonicus era

+In late 1969, Lou Adler moved distribution of his record label, Ode Records, from Columbia Records to A&M Records.
+As part of the termination agreement, Columbia was allowed to keep the group under contract.
+Further releases would be shifted to the Epic Records label.

 After the release of Clear, the group recorded the song "1984", written by California and produced by the group on their own.
-After being released in February 1970, it placed at No. 69 on the Billboard charts and No. 66 on the RPM charts.
+After being released in February 1970, it placed at No. 69 on the Billboard chart and No. 66 on the RPM chart.
 The song would finally see general release on The Best of Spirit in 1973.
+The song was later covered by Nash the Slash on his 1984 album American Band-ages.

 In 1970, Spirit started working on their fourth LP Twelve Dreams of Dr. Sardonicus.
 The band chose frequent Neil Young collaborator David Briggs as the producer at the recommendation of the singer-songwriter, an acquaintance from the Topanga Canyon scene.
-It was a prolific time for the group's writers, and the album was released in late 1970, peaking at No. 63 in early 1971 in the USA, and No. 49 in Canada.
+It was a prolific time for the group's writers, and the album was released in late 1970, peaking at No. 63 in early 1971 in the US, and No. 49 in Canada.
 The album included Randy California's "Nature's Way", a minor hit (No. 111) which was written in an afternoon during an engagement at the Fillmore West in San Francisco.

-Epic also released an early mix of "Animal Zoo" as a single, but it too only made it to No. 97 on the charts.
+Epic also released an early mix of "Animal Zoo" as a single, but it too only made it to No. 97 on the chart.
 Like The Who's Tommy and Pink Floyd's The Dark Side of the Moon, Twelve Dreams of Dr. Sardonicus is critically regarded as a landmark of art rock, with a tapestry of literary themes about the fragility of life and the complexity of the human experience, illustrated by recurring lyric "life has just begun", and continued the group's pioneering exploration of environmental issues in their lyrics (cf. "Fresh Garbage").
 The album is also notable for its inventive production and the use of a modular Moog synthesizer.